|

 timing which always characterised our growth and success.
 The same

-dichotomy of tailing to bank-wise unions and getting dictated by
+dichotomy of tailing to bank-wise unions and getting dictated by bank-wise

-an independant approach on every issue by AIBOA and another view to
+independant approach on every issue by AIBOA and another view to

 carbon-copy AIBEA in everything that AIBOA thinks or does.
 This trend is